surveyjs/survey-creator/docs/End-User-Guide.md

 #### Image

 Use the Image type to add an image or video to the survey.
-This type is used for presentation; it doesn't produce a value to be saved in the survey results.
+This type is used for presentation only and does not produce a value to be saved in the survey results.

 #### HTML

-Use the HTML type to format text in a desired manner, include links, insert media or other custom elements into the survey.
-However, be warned that HTML content may be vulnerable to security breaches.
+Use the HTML type to format text as needed, include links, and insert media or other custom elements into the survey.
+This type is used for presentation only and does not produce a value to be saved in the survey results.
+Be aware that HTML content can be vulnerable to security breaches.
 Ensure that the links you insert lead to trusted resources.
-This type is used for presentation; it doesn't produce a value to be saved in the survey results.

 #### Signature Pad